Sipaa-Projects/soapine/CONFIG.md

   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.
 This key can be assigned multiple times to specify multiple modules.
   * `MODULE_STRING` - A string to be passed to a module.
 This key can also be specified multiple times.
 It applies to the module described by the last module key assigned.
   * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
 This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel.
-If the resolution is not available, Limine will pick another one automatically.
+If the resolution is not available, Soapine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `TEXTMODE` - If set to `yes`, prefer text mode.
 (BIOS only)

 * EFI Chainload protocol:
   * `IMAGE_PATH` - URI of the EFI application to chainload.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
-If the resolution is not available, Limine will pick another one automatically.
+If the resolution is not available, Soapine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 * BIOS Chainload protocol:
   * `DRIVE` - The 1-based drive to chainload, if omitted, assume boot drive.